Notebook: Rookie CB Devon Witherspoon questionable for Seahawks opener

 The fifth overall pick in the 2023 draft, Witherspoon has been dealing with a hamstring injury that held him out of all three preseason games.
 He has returned to practice gradually over the last week and was listed as limited all three days this week, including Friday.
 He was listed as questionable for Sunday’s game, all signs that the Seahawks could give Witherspoon at least one more week before playing.

 “He did a nice job getting through it,’’ Carroll said.
-“He worked and competed and got a lot of turns, but measured the whole time.
+“He worked and competed and got a lot of turns but measured the whole time.
 He could possibly play, so we’ve got him as questionable, and we’ll see what happens with that.
 But we’ve got to do long-term thinking, making sure we are taking care of our guys the best we possibly can.
 So, we’ll see what we do with that.’’

 What could play into the Seahawks’ thinking is that the Rams are coming to Lumen with a remade receiving corps that will be without standout Cooper Kupp, who was officially declared out Friday with a hamstring injury.